dtokayev/stm32-bootloader/README.md

 ## Firmware compilation and flashing

-1. Connect board to the computer
-2. Run these commands from root directory:
+Connect board to the computer and run these commands from root directory:

     cd app/
     make